 Can you talk about how and why this project came to be, how you met Einar and Ivar, and what your goals are for By Norse moving forward?

 - By Norse sprung out of an idea of doing our own showcases and releases.
 Originally, the simple idea was to present our own bands on showcases all around the globe the way we want them to be presented.
 Keep it all in our hands.
 We had the vision to start out in London first.
 And so we did a three-day event that was super successful, followed by NY and Oslo.
 At the same time, Ivar wanted to release ‘Vikingligr Veldi’ on vinyl by himself and Einar and I discussed doing the next Wardruna album ourselves.
 Having led and worked for many labels in my life, it was a no-brainer to start doing that with the right distro and PR partners on board.
 We just went for it – and here we are.

 Simon is also the founder of All Independent Service Alliance (AISA) which handles management, distribution, merchandising and webstore services as well as label management, branding development and event management.
-AISA currently has offices in Norway, Switzerland and New York.
+AISA currently has offices in Norway, Switzerland and the USA.

 I’m very interested in how AISA came about and your thoughts and feelings about the constant growth of the company.